ESP-OSD-DFO/DFO_CI_Toolbox/README.md

 The python toolboxes have been coded using relative paths - geodatabases must be kept in the same folder as the .pyt files: "DFO_CI_Toolbox". *Please do not rename this folder*

 Sample data can be downloaded from: ftp://ftp.dfo-mpo.gc.ca/AgbayaniS/CIMapping/DFO_CI_Toolbox.
-Please use an ftp client (e.g., FileZilla) to acces the data, or open the link in Windows Explorer (not a web browser).
+Please use an ftp client (e.g., FileZilla) to access the data, or open the link in Windows Explorer (not a web browser).

 Please direct any inquiries to Cathryn Murray (cathryn.murray@dfo-mpo.gc.ca) or Selina Agbayani (selina.agbayani@dfo-mpo.gc.ca).